ufshaikh/intcode/README.md

 to store the result at the address three after the instruction.

 This implementation uses Haskell Int as its word, and so on a 64-bit architecture can handle large numbers.
+If you want to use large enough numbers to pass the tests with a 32-bit architecture, you'll have to adjust IWord to be something larger than an Int and use a Map instead of an IntMap as the Program type (I did not test, but this should incur a performance hit).

 The machine is invoked at the command-line and I/O is handled through stdin and stdout; the machine will block when waiting for input.
 In general the implementation assumes a valid intcode program and may not react gracefully if it is not given one.